 - Mason 360: is GMU's student engagement platform.
-It has information about a variety of student organizations and campus events. - GMU's Student Support and Advocacy Center (SSAC): SSAC offers programming, consultations, and resources in the areas of interpersonal violence, financial wellbeing, personal wellness, and alcohol and drug use including in person support and recovery groups. - A GMU Success Coach can act as a resource to assist you with academic, personal, and career goals. - TimelyCare offers 24/7 on-demand mental health access from your phone. - Psychological Services offers the Stepped Mental Health Care Program providing an emotional support line and counseling. - Counseling and Psychological Services (CAPS): CAPS provides free and confidential short-term mental health services to students.
+It has information about a variety of student organizations and campus events. - GMU's Student Support and Advocacy Center (SSAC): SSAC offers programming, consultations, and resources in the areas of interpersonal violence, respondent services, financial wellbeing, personal wellness, and alcohol and drug use including in person support and recovery groups. - A GMU Success Coach can act as a resource to assist you with academic, personal, and career goals. - TimelyCare offers 24/7 on-demand mental health access from your phone. - Psychological Services offers the Stepped Mental Health Care Program providing an emotional support line and counseling. - Counseling and Psychological Services (CAPS): CAPS provides free and confidential short-term mental health services to students.
 In addition to having counselors on staff for guidance, they also have crisis hotlines available 24/7, a text line, and an online chat.
-They offer online information and virtual workshops focusing on a variety of issues such as healthy relationship advice, managing anxiety, and stress reduction.
+They offer online information and virtual workshops focusing on a variety of issues.

-- There are also in person support groups, Managing COVID-19 Re-Entry Anxiety Resources, and a "Relax and Unwind" drop-in space.
-CAPS provides referrals for off-campus services.
-Consider making an appointment for their Mind Spa! - The CAPS website has Multicultural Resources with links to Disability Services; LGBTQ+ Resources; and the Center for Culture, Equity and Empowerment.
-On the CCEE website, you can find information about reporting an incident that was motivated by bias.
+- There are also in person support groups.
+CAPS provides referrals for off-campus services. - The CAPS website has Multicultural Resources with links to Disability Services; LGBTQ+ Resources and the ODIME website, where you can find information about reporting an incident that was motivated by bias.
 The LGBTQ+ website has a list of services and resources such as a Support Group, Trans Closet, and an events listing by the Queer Student Leadership Council. - Contemporary Student Services (CSS): offers resources for off-campus housing, renter rights and responsibilities resources, and a variety of other resources.
 The office serves off-campus students; pregnant and parenting students; and married, divorced, and widowed students; veterans and military affiliated students; and transfer students.
-Additional student parenting resources can be found here: Student Parenting Resources | Diversity, Equity, and Inclusion (gmu.edu)
+Additional student parenting resources can be found here: Student Parenting Resources